paulosuzart/paulosuzart.github.io/_posts/2017-10-04-type-safety-orm-and-dependency-injection-node.md

 It also offers cool [Advanced Type](https://www.typescriptlang.org/docs/handbook/advanced-types.html) features like Intersection Types, Union Types, Nullable Types, String Literal Types and Discriminated Unions.
 These features make this language really powerful and expressive even looking like Java or C#.

+What else do I get?
+I would summarize other important points like:

+   - No `require`, just `import`
+   - Forward export.
+So you can re-export in a `index.ts` the local exports of other modules
+   - Turn off types at will.
+You may produce types that are hard to predict its shape, or it doesn't worth the effort, just use `any`
+   - Better IDE / Editor support
+   - Documentation that works.
+We've struggled to get decent code documentation generation for ES6 and Flow.
+But using [Typedoc](http://typedoc.org/) it simply works

 Conclusion
 ===